vishalsingha/Microsoft-Maleware-Classification/README.md

 ## Approch used :

 * Feature extraction for Bytes files :
-        Since the  bytes files contains only hexadecimal number system values.
-So I used bag of words for Bag of words for feature extraction.
+     * Since the  bytes files contains only hexadecimal number system values.
+So I used bag of words for Bag of words for feature extraction for both unigram and bigram features.
+     * The numbers of bigram feature was more than 31k so truncated SVD algorithm was used for dimentionality reduction.

 * Feature extraction for .asm files :
-        I again used custom Bag of word fo feature extaction.
+     * I again used custom Bag of word fo feature extaction.
 First I cleaned the content of .asm files on the basis of literature than implemented feature extraction over it.
+     * Image based pixel level feature extraction for .asm files. ( This idea is derived from top submissin of kaggle.) [video](https://www.youtube.com/watch?v=VLQTRlLGz5Y#t=13m11s)

+* Feature Selection.
+     * I have used lightGBM feature importance for the feature selection method.

 Model :
-  All the machine learning models were trid for the classification task on .bytes and .asm files seperatly and later combining them to see the results.
+    * All the machine learning models were trid for the classification task on .bytes and .asm files seperatly and later combining them to see the results.
+    * LightGBM performed best giving LOGLOSS : 0.009.

 ## What I learnt from this task?

-* Handiling such a large amount of compressed data (500 GB nearly) with the limited resources for processing.
+* Handiling such a large amount of compressed data (256 GB nearly) with the limited resources for processing.
 * Using custom implementation when the data don't fit into ram.
 * Using parallel programming to inhance the speed for feature extraction.

-## What's more to do??
-* Using bigram feature extractor for .bytes files.
-* Improving feature extraction for .asm files by using domain knowledge.
+* Advanced feature extraction and feature selection techniques.